 - The reason for this is the jeans and ancestors of bearded dragons which belong to the subtropical regions and desert areas.
 As we know these areas have a hard environment and hence the availability of food is not easy.

-- It’s the natural tendency of bearded dragons and their body design which makes them go without food for certain weeks.
+- It’s the natural tendency and their body design which makes them go without food for certain weeks.

-- Bearded dragon’s bodies are designed with fat reservoirs and hence provide the energy to leave even without food for a certain period.
+- Their bodies are designed with fat reservoirs and hence provide the energy to leave even without food for a certain period.

-- During the hibernation period of bearded dragons, they can even go without food for 2 to 3 months.
+- During the hibernation period, they can even go without food for 2 to 3 months.